 Introducing Vili Sipilä, a health technology researcher

-Vili is doing a master's thesis on identifying falling as part of the Ago project, funded by Business Finland.
+Vili did his master's thesis on identifying falling as part of the Ago project, funded by Business Finland.
 The goal of the development is to produce an indoor positioning system that provides accurate information about the movement of people in the premises.

 “I am studying health technology at the University of Tampere and I am now finishing up my master's degree in engineering.
 My interest in mathematics, natural sciences and healthcare domain can be used when dealing with health technology.
 By working in this area I get to use my expertise for the benefit of human well-being.